francescopapaleo/audio-signal-processing/README.md

 on:
   push:
     branches:
-      - main  # This runs the workflow whenever changes are pushed to `main`
+      - main  # Deploys whenever changes are pushed to main

 jobs:
   build-deploy: